 Get the most out of your money

 If you’re a budget traveler and are planning to visit Molodava, you’ll definitely have a great time.
-Moldova is indisputably the poorest country in Europe.
+Moldova is the poorest country in Europe.
 This means everything is a lot cheaper than you can even imagine.
 The average salary in Moldova is 4,900 Moldovan Lei, which is equal to $250.
 A one-way ticket for the tramway in the capital, Chisinau costs 7 cents.
 A monthly pass costs around $10 USD.
 500 ml of beer will cost you 75 cents in the shop and $1.5 USD in the bar.
 There are hostels for $6 USD per night and hotels for $15 USD per night, which is really cheap for European standards.
+Flights to Moldova are relatively cheap too.
+Use this special deal by Air France and save up to 50% on your flight to Moldova.

 Go back in time to Soviet Russia

 Most Moldovans have Romanian descent and these two languages are almost identical.
 However, the eastern part of Moldova is inhabited by Russian and Ukrainian speakers.
 So, after Moldova gained its independence from the Soviet Union and started developing closer ties to Romania and other western European countries, the people in the eastern part of Moldova unilaterally declared independence from Moldova in 1990.
 This region today is known as Transnistria and it’s even less developed than the rest of Moldova.
 Transnistria isn’t recognized as a country by any UN member but it’s still an autonomous region that looks an awful lot like Soviet Russia.

 Moldova has some pretty bad roads but there are some really amazing landscapes you can see while traveling around.
 Moldova it’s a hilly country with most of its hills covered with lush green forests.
 The autumn is especially beautiful when the forests get golden-red.
 Moldova has an amazing nature and some stunning sceneries.